All Episodes

 All right, we've got calls gathering on a number of things.

-I'm gonna get right to him.
+I'm going to get right to them.

-Um The View actually did a thoroughly passable, but she did a fine job.
+Michelle Obama on The View actually did a thoroughly passable, but she did a fine job.

-F first of all, you stuff you start with Barbara Walters, and she couches these questions, the phraseology she used.
+What was driving me nuts on The View, other than the fact that I was watching The View, was the first of all, you start with Barbara Walters and she couches these questions, the phraseology she used.

 What an incredible back of the hand to this great country to say that only her husband's ascendancy has made her really proud.

-Now you notice I said really proud, because that is what she said.
+Now, you notice I said really proud because that is what she said.

 Really proud.